-The comprehensive assessment process usually consists of three appointments:
+The comprehensive assessment process consists of three to four appointments:

-The second appointment consists of direct assessment of your child.
-On the day of your child's appointment, there may also be additional parent-report measures administered to obtain detailed data regarding the child’s communication skills, social-emotional skills, independent self-care and daily living skills, and/or atypical behaviors.
-Direct assessment of children younger than four years of age takes place with parents present in the room.
+The second and third appointments consist of direct assessment of your child.
+There may also be additional parent-report measures administered to obtain detailed data regarding the child’s communication skills, social-emotional skills, independent self-care and daily living skills, and/or atypical behaviors.
+Direct assessment of children younger than four years of age may take place with parents present in the room.
 Four to five year olds, and children of any age with significant developmental delays, may be evaluated separately or with parents in the room, depending on the child’s ability to separate from the parents and the level of the child’s communication skills.
 Typically, older children and adolescents will be evaluated separately from parents.
 The direct assessment portion of the evaluation typically lasts between three and four hours for younger children and up to seven hours for older adolescents and young adults.